 What I try to emphasize with others—and I don’t do a perfect job, but I try hard—is this: Everyone brings something of value.
 Just because I’m x years older doesn’t mean, in this forum, that my children don’t have ideas and thoughts and beliefs that they’re passionate about and that deserve a voice.

-When it comes down to implementation, it’s something we need to be ever-conscious of.
-And it comes down to small things: For example, when we’re voting or talking about something, I put my youngest daughter first.
-Sometimes she’ll pass, but she always has the opportunity to go first.
+When it comes down to implementation, it’s something we need to be ever conscious of.
+And it comes down to small things: For example, when we’re voting or talking about something, I put my youngest child first.
+Sometimes he’ll pass, but he always has the opportunity to go first.
 Little things like that are small steps toward giving up control and inviting voices into the conversation that might otherwise be sidelined, and my hope is that over time they build up into a transfer of ownership.

 One of hardest things has been to share control over investments—socially responsible investments, impact investments.
 My generation struggled mightily with the concept of impact investing, but we were outvoted by the “kids.”
 Our votes don’t carry more weight just because of our age.